newatoms/guides/set-adword-campaing/reamde.md

 ### Determining when people search for your product

-Google is a search engine, people us it when they are searching for a solution to their problem.
+Google is a search engine, people use it when they are searching for a solution to their problem.
 The key to optimizing your keyword choices is by understanding when your users need to see you and what they would search for.

-First you should determine what the added value of your product, who your key users are, and when they would need your product.
+First you should determine what the added value of your product is, who your key users are, and when they would need your product.

 > Post.supply allows users to manage an editorial team through an app with the minimum effort possible.
 Our key users are people who manage the online content.
 They could use our service if they are looking for (higher) quality, quantity or dependability an editorial team offers.